Pumpkin muffins with bacon streusel are soft and tender on the inside, with crisp, candied bacon streusel on the outside!

-Since August is Bacon Month, then bacon we must have!
-With flavors like cinnamon and pumpkin, some may think that these pumpkin muffins with bacon streusel are a tiny sneak peek into autumn.
-For me, any time is a good one for tender pumpkin muffins with a candied bacon topping!
+August is Bacon Month, so we simply must eat bacon-filled treats, right?
+With flavors like cinnamon and pumpkin, some may think that these muffins are a tiny sneak peek into autumn.
+Personally, I think any time is a good one for sweet pumpkin muffins with bacon!

-We’re in the home stretch of Bacon Month.
-I hope you haven’t grown tired of seeing bacon loaded recipes yet, because these pumpkin bacon streusel muffins are so good, even non-bacon lovers (is there such a thing?!) will enjoy them.
-Oh, and if you’re a bacon lover, you’ll want to make a triple batch!
+We’re in the home stretch of Bacon Month, but I hope you aren’t tired of bacon recipes yet.
+These muffins are so good, even non-bacon lovers will enjoy them.

-You’ll need some self control when it comes to the consumption of these muffins.
+Self control is definitely a necessity when it comes to consuming these muffins.
 They’re moist and tender and kissed with candied bacon.

 Becca, what the heck is candied bacon?!

-Anyhoo, the streusel that tops these muffins is made up of chopped candied bacon, a little more brown sugar, some cinnamon, and a tablespoon of flour.
-Sprinkle it on top of the uncooked muffin batter and watch it caramelize into beautiful things as it’s baking in the oven.
+Anyhoo, the streusel topping is made with chopped candied bacon, brown sugar, cinnamon, and a tablespoon of flour.
+Sprinkle it over the uncooked pumpkin muffin batter and watch it caramelize into a beautiful thing.

-Earthy, warm spices + tender pumpkin muffins + sweet, crunchy topping = the most delicious pumpkin muffins you’ll ever sink your teeth into!
+Warm spices + tender muffins + sweet, crunchy topping = yummi pumpkin muffins!

 If you’re a bacon lover (and let’s be honest, who isn’t?), be sure to also check out my recipe for BLT Esquites.
-That’s a mighty awesome bacon, lettuce, and tomato sandwich that’s topped with Mexican street corn.
+It’s an amazing bacon, lettuce, and tomato sandwich, topped with Mexican street corn.
 Oh.
 Em.
 Gee.